How and when you can apply zero-rated VAT to exported goods.

 4.14 Arrangements for diplomatic missions, consulates, international organisations and NATO visiting forces

 Exports of goods to these organisations should follow the normal rules of export for VAT purposes.

 You can zero rate the supply of any motor vehicle, new or second-hand:

-- as a direct export under the conditions specified in paragraph 3.3, provided that the vehicle is not used or delivered in the EC before it is exported
+- as a direct export under the conditions specified in paragraph 3.3, provided that the vehicle is not used or delivered in the UK before it is exported

-- as an indirect export under the conditions specified in paragraph 3.4 provided that the vehicle is not subsequently used except for the trip to the place of departure from the EC
+- as an indirect export under the conditions specified in paragraph 3.4 provided that the vehicle is not subsequently used except for the trip to the place of departure from the UK

-- if the vehicle is sold to a private individual under the terms of the personal export scheme - see paragraph 9.1
+- if the vehicle is sold to a private individual under the terms of the personal export scheme — read the Personal Export Scheme (VAT Notice 707)

-Zero rate tools that manufacture goods for export (Notice 701/22) explains the conditions for zero rating supplies of jigs, patterns, templates, dies, moulds, punches and similar tools used in the UK to manufacture goods for export.
+The conditions for zero rating supplies of jigs, patterns, templates, dyes, moulds, punches and similar tools used in the UK to manufacture goods for export are explained in zero rate tools that manufacture goods for export (Notice 701/22).